UKSKprosodynetwork/UKSKprosodynetwork.github.io/index.md

 - 20 March 2023 — Notification of acceptance
 - 22 May 2023 — Revised abstract submission
 - 20–22 June 2023 — Workshop
-- 15 January 2024 — Submission of a full-length paper for a journal special issue (optional)
+- 15 January 2024 — Submission of a full-length paper for a journal special issue (invited authors only)

 ### Travel Grants for Students or Early Career Researchers